madisonmiketa/academic-kickstart-Sep19/content/project/BRAHSS.md

 # Project summary to display on homepage.
 summary = "*Field Assistant*.
 2011.
 Humpback whale behavioral responses to seismic surveys
-# Assisted with land-based surveys and behavioral observations of Australian Humpback whales during seismic surveys

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "BRAHSS.jpg"